API

 ALL_PRODUCTS | Full list of available products. | Array of product objects, each with dimensionX, dimensionY, dimensionZ, id, manufacturerId, name, price, pricing, productId, retailerAccess, retailerId, sku and other data. |

-RANGE | Data about the current range or collection. | An object with id, name, skuand possibly other range-specific fields. |
+RANGE | Data about the current range or collection. | An object with id, name, sku and possibly other range-specific fields. |

 CURRENT_PRODUCT_ID | Indicates which product is actively displayed. | A single number (e.g., 45). |

-CONFIGURATOR_STATE | The complete nested structure of options, groups, selections, etc. | An object that includes retailerId, screenshotThumbnail, configuratorSettings (object), options (array) and selectedSelections (array). |
+CONFIGURATOR_STATE | The complete nested structure of options, groups, selections, etc. | An object that includes retailerId, screenshotThumbnail, configuratorSettings (object), options (array), selectedSelections (array), and (in snap2 scenes) snap2Objects and fabricReplaceableOptionIds / optionIdToMaterialName. |

-CURRENT_SKU | The SKU representing the user's current configuration. | An object with skuString (e.g., "SOFA/GREY/OAK") and skuMap (an object of option name → sku). |
+CURRENT_SKU | The SKU representing the user's current configuration. | Single product: object with skuString and skuMap.
+Multi-product modular: object keyed by productId, each value { skuString, skuMap, quantity }. |

 AR_PREVIEW_LINK | A direct link to an AR preview for compatible devices. | A string containing the URL. |

-SELECT_PRODUCT_RECEIVED | Confirms the configurator has received and processed a SELECT_PRODUCT command. | Typically the same ID you sent (useful for showing loading states). |
+SELECT_PRODUCT_RECEIVED | Confirms a SELECT_PRODUCT command was received and processed. | Typically the same ID you sent (useful for clearing loading states). |

-ANIMATION_STATE | Notifies the parent of the current animation state. | A string representing the current animation state (e.g., "unavailable", "stop", "loop", "open", "close"). |
+ANIMATION_STATE | Notifies the parent of the current animation state. | One of "unavailable", "stop", "loop", "open", "close". |

 7. Parent → Configurator Message Types (Detailed)